Edluel/clone-netflix/README.md

 - [License](#license)

-This is a practice project for front-end development, designed to mimic the layout and functionality of netflix catalog page.
+This is a practice project for front-end development, designed to mimic the layout and functionality of the netflix catalog page.
 The code is written in HTML, CSS, and JavaScript.

 ## <a id="features">Features</a>

-- Dynamic header menu that adjusts to user's hardware:
+- Dynamic header menu that adjusts to the user's hardware:
   - Mobile users will see a header with a side menu button.
   - Desktop users will see a header without a side menu button, but with a navigation button that has a dropdown function.
   - When the desktop screen is wide, the navigation button is replaced with the items displayed directly in the header